 What kind of clients do I want to attract?

 Get very specific here; “your vibe attracts your tribe,” as they say.
 Create a persona of your ideal client and continue to seek ways to connect with people similar to them.
 You can also consider the kind of clients you don’t want to attract, such as people looking for homes outside of your “sweet spot” or who are outside of your niche.

 Your niche is a small, specialized skill set that you provide as a real estate agent, whether that is being the expert in the million dollar house market or being a first-time home buyer agent.
-The more unique and specific your niche is (for example: A Real Estate Agent known for knowing all the best brunch spots in the downtown scene), the stronger support for your personal branding.
+The more unique and specific your niche is, for example, A Real Estate Agent knew for knowing all the best brunch spots in the downtown scene, the stronger support for your personal branding.
 People will know you as the “go-to” agent for specific needs and your reputation will precede you.

 Once you’ve got the foundation of your personal brand, the most important thing to do is keep moving forward with it.
 You don’t have to have it all figured out overnight; it’s something that evolves.
 But you will need to make sure your personal branding is working for you, rather than against you.